yedidv/Election-Predictions/README.md

 # Election-Predictions

-In this Project, we are trying to forecast the election results using polling data, data from previous elections, and lurking data that may impact the final results.
+We attempted to predict the 2020 US presidential elections using traditional statistical analyses.

+The final report can be found under election_results.pdf